sc68cal/openstack-networking-guide/scenario-dvr/scenario-dvr.md

 * Tenant network 1

-  * Network: 192.168.1.0/24
+  * Network 192.168.1.0/24

-  * Gateway: 192.168.1.1 with MAC address *G1*
+  * Gateway 192.168.1.1 with MAC address *TG1*

 * Tenant network 2

-  * Network: 192.168.2.0/24
+  * Network 192.168.2.0/24

-  * Gateway: 192.168.2.1 with MAC address *G2*
+  * Gateway 192.168.2.1 with MAC address *TG2*

 * Compute node 1

-  * Instance 1: 192.168.1.11 with MAC address *I1*
+  * Instance 1 192.168.1.11 with MAC address *I1*

   * DVR MAC address *D1*

 * Compute node 2

-  * Instance 2: 192.168.2.11 with MAC address *I2*
+  * Instance 2 192.168.2.11 with MAC address *I2*

   * DVR MAC address *D2*

 #### Packet flow

-The following steps involve compute node 1:
+The following steps involve compute node 1.

-1. The instance 1 `tap` interface (1) forwards the packet to the Linux bridge `qbr` via `veth` pair.
-The packet contains destination MAC address *G1* because the destination resides on another network.
+1. The instance 1 `tap` interface (1) forwards the packet to the Linux bridge `qbr`.
+The packet contains destination MAC address *TG1* because the destination resides on another network.

 1. Security group rules (2) on the Linux bridge `qbr` handle state tracking for the packet.

-1. The Linux bridge `qbr` forwards the packet to the Open vSwitch integration bridge `br-int` via `veth` pair.
+1. The Linux bridge `qbr` forwards the packet to the Open vSwitch integration bridge `br-int`.

-1. The Open vSwitch integration bridge `br-int` forwards the packet to the tenant network 1 interface in the `qrouter` namespace (3) via `veth` pair.
+1. The Open vSwitch integration bridge `br-int` forwards the packet to the tenant network 1 interface (3) in the distributed router namespace `qrouter`.

-1. The `qrouter` namespace routes the packet to tenant network 2.
+1. The distributed router namespace `qrouter` routes the packet to tenant network 2.

-1. The tenant network 2 interface in the `qrouter` namespace (4) forwards the packet to the Open vSwitch integration bridge `br-int` via `veth` pair.
+1. The tenant network 2 interface (4) in the distributed router namespace `qrouter` namespace forwards the packet to the Open vSwitch integration bridge `br-int`.

 1. The Open vSwitch integration bridge `br-int` modifies the packet to contain the internal tag for tenant network 2.